 Tennis player Lindsay Davenport had an amazing comeback after giving birth to her son Jagger.
 Just three months after the birth of her first child, Davenport became an instant and almost shocking success winning a number of high profile tournaments.
 She recently gave birth to her second child.
 Kim Clisjters came out of retirement after her daughter Jada was born and famously won the U.S. Open as an unseeded player.
 Apparently, she adjusted Jada’s daytime nap so she would be able to stay up at night to stay up and witness her mom’s straight set victory.

 On the long list of athlete moms is Gold medal-winning swimmer Dara Torres, who made an amazing comeback after her daughter Tessa was born.
 At the ripe age of 39, just three weeks after giving birth, Torres was back in the pool at the Masters Nationals where she broke a world record.
 She then wenton to qualify for her fifth Olympics.
 Fellow swimmer Summer Sanders who is married to three-time Olympic skier Erik Schlopy, has a daughter and a son and Amanda Beard, who has son named Blaise, gave birth to her second child – a daughter- last year.

 Other images from the world of women’s sports clearly show the tide has turned.
 Legendary Czech cross county skier Katerina Neumannova collapsed on her knees at the finish line after winning gold in the 30-kilometre race at the 2006 Turin Olympics, her poles askew as she hugged her two-year-old daughter, Lucie.
 Former Ironman world champion Lori Bowden placed second at Ironman Austria, just 10 months after giving birth to her son Tyson.
 And pro cyclist Sue Palmar-Komar, a 2002 Commonwealth Games silver medallist, at age 41, had a sibling for her seven-year-old daughter Trinity.

 And who can forget Paula Radcliffe, arguably the greatest woman’s distance runner of all time, who won the New York Marathon months after giving birth to daugher Isla.
-Kara Goucher is the newest marathon mom – having completed the Boston race last year six months after having her son.
+Kara Goucher is one of the latest marathon moms – having completed the Boston race last year six months after having her son.